 Mark J. Handfelt, a partner with Wilson Sonsini Goodrich & Rosati PC, specializes in representing technology companies and their investors.
 His practice focuses on securities offerings (public and private) and corporate partnering arrangements, joint ventures, and mergers and acquisitions.

 Ben Huh is the CEO of Pet Holdings, Inc., which operates a network of web sites including “I Can Has Cheezburger?” and “FAIL Blog”, known as the Cheezburger network.
 He was previously Director of Product Management with Intava, an information technology services company.

 Andy Liu is CEO of BuddyTV, the largest independently held TV site on the Internet.
 Prior to BuddyTV, he served as President and CEO of NetConversions from 1999–2004 prior to its sale to aQuantive and served as VP and GM of its Site Optimization unit from 2004–05.

 Brian McAndrews is a Venture Partner with Madrona Venture Group.
 Prior to 2009, he was a Senior Vice President at Microsoft Corporation, leading the Advertiser and Publisher Solutions (APS) Group from 2007-08.

-Megan L. Muir, Of Counsel with DLA Piper LLP (US), is the firm’s Regional Head of Corporate and Securities.
+Megan L. Muir, a Partner with DLA Piper LLP (US), is the firm’s Regional Head of Corporate and Securities.
 She represents emerging growth companies and the venture capital firms, strategic investors and investment banks that finance these companies.

 John Robertson, a partner with Cooley LLP in the firm’s Business department, represents clients in a wide range of transactions, including public offerings, mergers and acquisitions, and venture capital financings, as well as general corporate matters.